 This post is sponsored by Bob’s Red Mill.
 All thoughts and opinions are my own.
 Thank you to all the readers of A Sassy Spoon for all your support! xo

-I’m sure you’ve heard me talk plenty about how much I loved going to the Cuban bakery with my mom on Saturday mornings as a kid.
-We’d always get Cuban bread, croquettes, pastelitos and torticas de moron, just to name a few.
+We’d always get Cuban bread, ham croquetas, guava pastelitos and torticas de moron, just to name a few.
 Well, these guava cake bars would occasionally make an appearance and they were DELISH!

 Unless you were born in a Cuban family or were brought up here in South Florida, you’re probably clueless about these cake bars.
-Picture this: A dense vanilla flavored cake with rich, sweet guava in the middle.
+Picture this: A dense vanilla-flavored cake with rich, sweet guava in the middle.

 Sounds amazing, right!?